Chapter Ninety-Seven; The Net Closing In

 The young man made his way swiftly and silently down the marble corridors, the orange gleam in his otherwise dark hair flashing like a tongue of flame in the daylight sun.

-He halted outside the large imposing oak door; the scent of roses already hanging heavy on the air even outside the door.
+He halted outside the large imposing oak door.
+The scent of roses already hung heavy on the air even here.

 He rapped twice, sharply and smartly.

 The door opened almost automatically.

 He stepped into the office, nodding respectfully to the man behind the desk who hadn't looked up, ice blue eyes perusing files in his hands.

 "Good morning Sir."
 The young man's voice was one of polite civility as he shut the door after him.
 "It really is a lovely day…"

 "Don't waste my time with idle chit-chat."

 The young man shared a brief understanding smile with the elder.